semgrep/semgrep-rules/HACKTOBERFEST2021.md

 ### Triage sources and sinks

 We have [lists of sources and sinks](https://docs.google.com/spreadsheets/d/1k-VGANT6q-zbQVmvkLFpXvUiATyYzIA0xUbNPA_BwXo/edit) generated from open source code.
 These are found using a generic taint rule that will enumerate all functions that are touched by user input.
 An example of a generic taint rule is listed below.
-This rule will report every function touched by `flask.request.args`, which is one way which query parameters are accessed in Flask.
-You can also see it work in the [live editor](https://semgrep.dev/s/Ev48)
+This rule will find every function touched by `flask.request.args`, one way in which query parameters are accessed in Flask.
+You can also play with it in the [Semgrep Playground](https://semgrep.dev/s/Ev48).

 ```yaml
 rules: